 In this report we outline the range of pressures bearing down on the tobacco industry, including the implementation of the World Health Organisation Framework Convention on Tobacco Control (the UN Tobacco Control Treaty).
 We summarise recent research debunking the sin stock outperformance theory, as well as present a new study that analyses tobacco industry trends, future scenarios and tobacco company valuations linked to these scenarios.

-The tobacco industry is facing the most concerted, global and unfied effort to reduce and ultimately stamp out consumption of a product seen to date.
+The tobacco industry is facing the most concerted, global and unified effort to reduce and ultimately stamp out consumption of tobacco.

 Download Our Toolkit